pranavraj575/swarm_coppeliasim/README.md

-# Blimp Coppeliasim
+# Swarm Coppeliasim
-Used for making swarm experiments for blimps in Coppeliasim. experiments using the NEAT evolutionary algorithm are under ```\evolution```.
+Used for making swarm experiments for blimps/other in Coppeliasim. experiments using the NEAT evolutionary algorithm are under ```\evolution```.
 ```\pymaze``` contains a modified version of the [pymaze](https://github.com/jostbr/pymaze) github.

 ## Installation